 I share some key inspirational quotes from great thinkers and delve into research studies that shed light on the psychological and spiritual benefits of aging.

-Here are 8 specific ways that embracing the wisdom and experience that comes with age will lead to a more fulfilling and enriched life.
+Here are eight specific ways that embracing the wisdom and experience that come with age will lead to a more fulfilling and enriched life.

 1. Growing Old Teaches You Presence

 It’s your perception and attitude toward aging that genuinely matters.